 - * Internship requires unanimous departmental approval.

-- ** Students planning on attending graduate school in biochemistry or chemistry should take CHEM 402-402L.
+- ** Students planning to attend graduate school in biochemistry or chemistry should take CHEM 402-402L.